 Every year in early July we hold our annual Sports Day for children from Reception to Year 6.
 Parents are actively encouraged to attend and cheer the children along, as well as take part in a fun parents’ race.

 As part of the National Curriculum, children have swimming lessons run by GLL at Morden Park Pools.
-The children go swimming for a term in Year One and in Year Three.
+The children go swimming for a term in Year One, Year Two and Year Three.
 The lessons are differentiated into three groups to allow the instructors to both support and challenge all children.

 Merton School Sports Partnership (MSSP)

-In a number of sports such as football, tag rugby, netball and cricket, the cluster competitions have a pathway to Borough, County and even National competitions.
+In a number of sports such as football, tag rugby, netball, rounders, athletics and cricket, the cluster competitions have a pathway to Borough finals and the London Youth Games.

 Extra Curricular Clubs